Beloth/Ostston/Next/Notes.md

         Regulate
 * Breaking 1 power cluster weakens the barrier in that section.
 Need to break several inorder to alow the ghost through

+####Door 1
+* Solid metal door.
+  * Investigation
+    * DC5 - No lock, no handle.
+    * DC10 - Newly installed door
+    * DC15 - Doesn't seem to be any obvious method of opening the door
+    * DC20+ - As you inspect the door more closely you can just about make out some sort of markings on the door.
+It looks almost like some sort of writing.
+(What languages do you speak?
+In ancient infernal - make an intelligence check DC 15+ to get an understanding.
+Seems to be invoking protecting and or defense)

+  * Attempting to open the door.
+No lock no handle so how are you trying?
+    * Pushing on the door make a strength check.
+No matter the roll no affect.
+If high roll (25+) you push so hard you actually do damage to yourself (1D4 damage)
+    * Attacking the door physically.
+Roll attack AC 10+.
+If hit roll damage - as soon as you make contact with the door an explosion of force erupts.
+      * Everyone within 10 feet of the door make a Dex save closest DC15+, next DC10.
+Success takes half damage.
+Damage = 2xDamage rolled.
+    * Attacking the door with magic.
+As you release the magic you see writing start to light up.
+Shaniera's eyes widen and she shouts out "RUN".
+Everyone within 30 feet of the door make a Dex saving room.
+Closest DC17, next 15, next 13, next 11, etc. Anyone successful manages to scramble out of the way.
+All that fail take 2D6 magical force damage and are knocked prone.

 ####Main Room

 ?
 Think about lair actions.
 Center of Meilikki's power but corrupted.
 If still corrupted bad actions hurt party.
 If cleansed good actions help party.